YangLin404/lora_weather_station/deployment/aws/README.md

 	vagrant up --provider=aws
 	```

-* now you can ssh into this instance with
+* after deployment, you can ssh into this instance with:

 	```shell
 	vagrant ssh